 10. Set the program calendar and launch date

 Having clearly understood the definition of ART, it is time now to schedule your first PI planning event.
-This will focus on the specific date of launching the first ART along with the PI calendar.
+This will focus on the date of launching the first ART and the PI calendar.
 The process starts with setting up a cadence for the program that will include both the PI and the iteration lengths.
 The PI planning event is a face-to-face meeting.
 In this way, all the agile teams in the ART adapt to the SAFe framework and environment with a shared vision and mission.
-The PI calendar includes all the activities that have been scheduled including PI planning, system demos, ART sync, Inspect and Adapt (I&A) workshops, etc.
+The PI calendar includes all the activities that have been scheduled, including PI planning, system demos, ART sync, Inspect and Adapt (I&A) workshops, etc.

 11. Conduct Innovation and Planning (IP) iteration

 You have almost done it.
-Now you must conduct the Innovation and Planning iteration.
+Now, you must conduct the Innovation and Planning iteration.
 This is done to soak up any variations in estimates, allocate time for innovation, refine the backlog, and make a plan for the ‘Inspect and Adapt’ workshop.
 This IP iteration is the final two-week sprint.

 Join the Discussion